 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 White Queso dips, or queso blanco may at first seem like a mystery, I promise, it isn’t.
-A quick trip to the deli and you will be in the queso making business.
-I don’t know why, but white queso seems to be very perplexing.
+A quick trip to the deli and you will be in the queso-making business.
+I don’t know why, but the white queso seems to be very perplexing.

 What makes this Applebees queso Blanco dip copycat recipe special is that we are using fresh onions, jalapenos, and tomatoes to give this queso its added flavor.
 Nothing is canned, but this queso has its spice from fresh jalapenos.